crocs-muni/usable-cert-validation/_guides/openssl.md

 ## Alternative: Setting custom verification callback

 It is possible to set a custom verification callback by calling the `SSL_CTX_set_tlsext_status_cb` API call.
 This callback function will be invoked during the TLS handshake after the certificate chain has been successfully validated.
 The prototype of this callback function is `int (*callback)(SSL *, void *)`.
 The first argument is the SSL session instance, and the second argument is a value previously set by calling the `SSL_CTX_set_tlsext_status_arg` API call.
+The return value of this callback function should be positive when it is required for the TLS handshake to continue.
+Otherwise, the TLS handshake will fail, and the connection should be terminated immediately.

 ```c
 /* Function callback called during the TLS handshake after the certificate chain has been verified. */